 The second step before starting the month of Ramadan is to examine your conscience.

-Firstly: examine your relationship with Allah SWT: what is your situation with the aspect of the religious obligations and the religious prohibitions.
-If you see that you neglect some essential prohibitions and you often transgress them, you have all the month of Ramadan to try to improve and change your situation.
+Firstly: examine your relationship with Allah SWT: what is your situation with religious obligations and the religious prohibitions.
+If you see that you neglect some essential prohibitions and often transgress them, you have all the month of Ramadan trying to improve and change your situation.

 Let’s see two examples: the one who is very neglecting the five daily prayers.
 The month of Ramadan is the best moment to strengthen his link with the five prayers.
 Another example, the one who is touched by the sin of the cigarette.
-Smokers are in the obligation not to smoke during several hours of the day; this is an excellent opportunity for him to stop smoking.
-I know it is easy to say but doing is difficult, nevertheless, a lot of people stop to smoke during the month of Ramadan so be interested about that, there are a lot of ways to start quitting smoking.
+Smokers are obligated not to smoke for several hours of the day; this is an excellent opportunity for them to stop smoking.
+I know it is easy to say but doing it is difficult.
+Nevertheless, many people stop smoking during the month of Ramadan, so be interested that there are many ways to start quitting smoking.

 Secondly, examine your relationship with others.
-If you are someone who has a lot of problems with contact, because you get angry fast, you know that during the month of Ramadan the one who fasts cannot get angry even when he is provoked.
+If you have a lot of problems with contact because you get angry fast, you know that during the month of Ramadan, the one who fasts cannot get angry even when he is provoked.

-The 3rd step now that after you made your examination of conscience, you will set targets to reach.
-If you have observed for example that you are weak for Fajr prayer, take the opportunity of Ramadan to be more efficient for this prayer.
-About prohibitions, we spoke about the cigarette, if you have this problem you can try to make your best to be far of it during the Ramadan and after it.
+The 3rd step now that you will set targets to reach after you made your examination of conscience.
+If you have observed, for example, that you are weak for Fajr prayer, take the opportunity of Ramadan to be more efficient for this prayer.
+About prohibitions, we spoke about the cigarette.
+If you have this problem, you can try to do your best to be far from Ramadan and after it.

-Then after you set your targets, you will also try to optimize your relationship with your entourage, do not forget that the month of Ramadan is the month of sharing.
+After you set your targets, you will also try to optimize your relationship with your entourage, do not forget that the month of Ramadan is the month of sharing.
 It is also the month when we will pray together in the mosques.
-It is also the opportunity to show the beauty of Islam to the non-Muslims.
-Don’t forget that if you live in a non-Islamic society; thus, you will try to make your best not to annoy the non-Muslims especially in the evening.
-Instead, you will show them that Ramadan is synonymous of sharing, maybe you can invite them to share your iftar meal, and we will try to explain the image of the Muslim who is courageous and patient.
-Who despite fasting, he continues to be hardworking, smiling with good mood.
+It is also the opportunity to show the beauty of Islam to non-Muslims.
+Don’t forget that if you live in a non-Islamic society; thus, you will try to do your best not to annoy the non-Muslims, especially in the evening.
+Instead, you will show them that Ramadan is synonymous with sharing, maybe you can invite them to share your iftar meal, and we will try to explain the image of the Muslim who is courageous and patient.
+Who despite fasting, he continues to be hardworking, smiling in a good mood.